-- A leg length “discrepancy” found on hip alignment examination.
+A leg length “discrepancy” was found on hip alignment examination.

-- Patient complaints of sacroiliac (pelvic) pain or low back pain that leads us to evaluate hip alignment
+Patient complaints of sacroiliac (pelvic) pain or low back pain leads us to evaluate hip alignment

 Many of these terms can be confusing and intimidating for those not well-versed in the field.
 Let’s break each one down individually.

 Looking To Optimize Your Hip Health?
 We’ve Got You Covered!

 Focus less on hip alignment and more on general hip health!
 The Hip [P]Rehab Program is a physical therapist developed, step-by-step program that teaches you how to optimize your hip health.
 This program will expose you to various hip and lower body strengthening and stabilization exercises supported by science.
 This program will bulletproof your hips for anything life throws at you!
 Learn moreHERE!

 Grossly speaking, your pelvis is essentially divided into 3 parts.
 Here’s a basic illustration of your pelvic anatomy.

 Now, with some colors added, we can name those parts further.
 To your left in red is the right innominate, to the middle in blue is the sacrum, and to your right in yellow is the left innominate.